 Aging is more about genetics, sunscreen and not smoking than the cream you begin putting on your face at the age of 30.

 So if we don’t need eight different creams, why are there so many options on the market?

-The real reason is because big companies make more money when consumers buy multiple products.
+The real reason is that big companies make more money when consumers buy multiple products.

 Let’s go back to Vaseline.
 Now there is a multi-use product!
 One jar, many uses.

-It takes off makeup, softens cuticles, hydrates your dry lips on an airplane, softens your heals… and yet we spend millions of dollars a year buying products that do the very same thing and end up with drawers of half used product that let us down or maybe even served us well, until we saw that next best scent or package we needed to buy.
+It takes off makeup, softens cuticles, hydrates your dry lips on an airplane, softens your heels… and yet we spend millions of dollars a year buying products that do the very same thing and end up with drawers of half-used product that let us down or maybe even served us well until we saw that next best scent or package we needed to buy.

 When I was developing Lume, many people told me that I should have separate products for different purposes.
 They told me I would sell more that way, just by repackaging the product.

 Do you know what that felt like to me?